philip860/Ansible_EDA_Install_Collection/README.md

-# AWX Standalone Server Installation
+# EDA Standalone Server Installation

 ## Overview
-This Ansible playbook automates the installation and configuration of an AWX standalone server.
-AWX is an open-source web-based automation platform that provides a user-friendly interface for Ansible.
+This Ansible playbook automates the installation and configuration of an EDA standalone server.
+EDA is an open-source web-based automation platform that provides a user-friendly interface for Ansible.

-This is not a development AWX-server but a fully functionality install of a Ansible AWX Server.
+This is not a development EDA-server but a fully functionality install of a Ansible EDA Server.

 ## Prerequisites